SunAngel/tor-docker/README.md

   -d sunx/tor
 ```

-After first run container will create default configuration files for Tor (nmed `torrc`), which you, probably, will want to edit manually.
+After first run container will create default configuration files for Tor (named `torrc`), which you, probably, will want to edit manually.
 For more info about Tor you could read [Tor documentation](https://www.torproject.org/docs/documentation.html.en).

 ## Detailed description of image and containers